cheind/autoregressive/README.md

 # Autoregressive

-This repository contains PyTorch that accompanies my [presentation](etc/presentation/autoregressive_presentation.pdf) on WaveNets and autoregressive models.
+this repository contains all the necessary PyTorch code, tailored to my [presentation](etc/presentation/autoregressive_presentation.pdf), to train and generate data from WaveNet-like autoregressive models.

 For presentation purposes, the WaveNet-like models are applied to randomized Fourier series.
 In the figure below, two WaveNet-like models with different training settings make an n-step prediction on a periodic time-series from the validation dataset.
 <div align="center">